JamesSample/enviro_mod_notes/README.md

 ## Making the most of the IPython notebooks

-The links below will take you to static versions of my notebooks rendered with [nbviewer](http://nbviewer.ipython.org/).
+The links at the top of this page will take you to static versions of my notebooks rendered with [nbviewer](http://nbviewer.ipython.org/).
 However, to get the most of out of them, I recommend downloading each notebook to your computer and running it interactively.
 The following steps should get you started on Windows:

 1. You'll need an up-to-date IPython installation.
 If you don't have one already try [WinPython](http://winpython.sourceforge.net/), which is a comprehensive and portable Python distribution that won't interfere with anything else on your system.<br><br>